tesuji/dotfiles/CONTRIBUTING.rst

 please first discuss the change you wish to make via `issue`_, email, or any other method with the owners of this repository before making a change.

-Note that we have a `code of conduct`_, please follow it in all your interactions with the project.

 Also note that there is a ``.editorconfig`` file, please follow coding style declared in that file.